monideep2255/COVID-19-Data-Analysis-of-British-Columbia/README.md

 ### Experience:
--I have not been able to achieve what I want to but it is a start, a foot in the right direction **Always remember, it is worth doing things badly at first then not doing it at all since "the fool is the precursor to the master"**
+-I have not been able to achieve what I want to but it is a start, a foot in the right direction **Always remember, it is worth doing things badly at first than not doing it at all since "the fool is the precursor to the master"**

 ## Winter Break and 2021 Plans
 *- What do need to do to make a predictive model, right now have a static data, eventually want something like a pivot table that a user can play with*